dreamseeker/craft-jpaddress/README.md

 ## Using JP Address

 Once you have created the JP Address field, add it to your Section Entry Types, and fill in address information.
 Each address can contain Google Maps Coordinates.

+> [hint] You can change it in Settings->Plugins, if Google Maps Coordinates is unnecessary. `Google Maps API Key` can input in the same screen, too.

 ## Using JP Address in your Templates